No business enjoys bringing its workforce bad news. Redundancy is just that.

 If you wrote in your contractual terms you'll seek volunteers in a redundancy situation before any compulsory redundancies, you must stick to this obligation.

 Make sure you have a voluntary redundancy process in place so you can follow it.

 You can read our guide to find out a bit more on compulsory redundancy.

 It’s important to understand employment law and voluntary redundancy.
 As if you don’t, you may breach some of the rights of your workforce.

 If one of your staff decides to volunteer for redundancy, they can get statutory redundancy pay as long as they have at least two years' continuous service with you.

-Is there a typical voluntary redundancy package you should offer your staff?
+Is there a typical package you to offer your staff?

-When you build a voluntary redundancy package, remember that your aim is for your staff to agree to what you're going to offer them.
+When you build a voluntary redundancy pay package, remember your aim is for your staff to agree to what you're going to offer them.